noaione/yuusha-shoukan-ln/sources/v09/chapter1.md

 that can be called “baby” anymore, but it’s a little too big for Kaito-san, a human, so can I modify it?]

 [I see...
-Kaito-kun couldn’t convert matter into magic power,right?
+Kaito-kun couldn’t convert matter into magic power, right?
 Then, I’ll leave it to you, Shalltear.]

 [Yes, yes...
 You two, please prepare some drinks and wait.
 I’ll bring it to you